 - Orange food colouring

 - 8 Creme Eggs (halved)

-Cream together your Butter and Sugar until fluffy, and then add in the Flour and Cocoa Powder and beat again till a dough is formed!
+- Cream together your butter and sugar until fluffy, and then add in the flour and cocoa powder and beat again until a dough is formed!

 - If you caramel goes grainy, the sugar probably hadn't finished dissolving at the beginning

 - If you caramel is extremely solid, you've over done it slightly.